epsylon3/odbgscript/doc/ReadMe.txt

 Example:
 	var x
 	mov x, 1000
-	eval "The value of x is {x}" // after this $RESULT is "The value of x is 00001000"
+	eval "The value of x is {x}" // after this $RESULT is "The value of x is 1000"

 EXEC/ENDE
 ---------
 Executes instructions between EXEC and ENDE in the context of the target process.
 Values in curly braces {} are replaced by their values.
-Example:
+Examples:
 	// This does some movs
-var x
-var y
 	mov x, "eax"
-mov y, "0DEADBEEF"
+	mov y, DEADBEEF
 	exec
 		mov {x}, {y} // mov eax, 0DEADBEEF will be executed mov ecx, {x} // mov ecx, eax will be executed ende

-// This calls ExitProcess in the debugged application exec push 0 call ExitProcess ende ret
+	// This calls ExitProcess in the debugged application exec
+		push 0
+		call ExitProcess
+	ende
+	ret

 FILL addr, len, value
 ---------------------